UTSARobotics/Roborunner.JO/README.md

 # Roborunner.JO
-made by Autobots
+Made by Autobots
 This is a project Jacob Waren, Prime Rodriguez III, Briana Sepulveda and Abhishek Das.
-# WHat is it?
+# What is it?
 This Project is a controller controlled bird which moves like an RC car which speaks and acts like a roadrunner in the spirit of Roadrunners attending this university